 When indications of impairment are identified, the recoverable amount of a CGU is calculated at the higher of the value in use or the fair value less costs of disposal, and the impairment loss is recognized if the recoverable amount is less than the carrying amount of the CGU.

-The value in use is calculated at the discounted present value of the future cash flows from the CGU.
-The budgets for the subsequent year and the future growth rate, as well as the discount rates applied in the calculation of the discounted present value used in the estimation of future cash flows contain key assumptions made by management and are therefore subject to uncertainty and require management's judgment.
+The estimates of the budgets for the subsequent year, the future cash flows and the discount rates applied in the calculation of the discounted present value used to identify indications of impairment, recognize and measure of impairment contain key assumptions made by management and are therefore involve uncertainties and require management's judgment.